Mark 12:13-27 Comments by Stephen Ricker

 * Mark 12:18 "Then the Sadducees, who say there is no resurrection, came to him with a question."

-* "Sadducees" -Jews religious leaders who only believed in the first five books of the Bible (aka Pentateuch, Law, Torah).
-They consisted mostly of the priests who served in the temple area.
-They did not believe in the supernatural; resurrection, spirits, heaven, etc.).
-They only believed in the hear and now.
+* "Sadducees" -The Sadducees were Jews religious leaders who only believed the first five books of the Bible (aka Pentateuch, Law, Torah) were God inspired.
+They consisted mostly of Levitical priests who served in the temple area.
+The Levites were in charge the sacrifices and the temple area.
+Their seats of power were controlled by Rome.

 * "came to him with a question" -The Sadducees were at odds with the Pharisees.
 They saw Jesus as an upstart Pharisee because he taught the supernatural and often quoted the prophets.
 The Sadducees had certain points that they said proved that the other books of the Bible were not from God.
 They said these points conflicted each other.
 The question they were going to ask Jesus was perhaps their greatest proof of this seemingly counter diction.